 Contact Dr. Odom for your appointment to see how he can help with menopause management.
 He will take the time to fully assess your needs and answer any questions you may have.
 Call (803) 907-7300 to request an appointment at our women’s health clinic in Columbia today.

 When to Get Tested for an STD

 Getting tested for each type of STD during your annual visit is expensive and not necessary in most cases.
-Patients should speak with their doctor about their specific risk factors and lifestyle so that they can determine which tests are right for them.
+Patients should speak with Dr. Odom or about their specific risk factors and lifestyle so that they can determine which tests are right for them.